 Epidemiology including risk factors and primary prevention

 Orthostatic hypotension occurs in approximately 20% of patients older than 65 years, increasing with advancing age.
 In The Cardiovascular Health Study, the prevalence of symptomatic orthostatic hypotension was found to be 16.2%.2.
 Similar prevalence rates were demonstrated in a recent systematic review and meta-analysis3.

-Orthostasis increases among the elderly in nursing homes to >50%3.
+Orthostasis increases among the elderly in long-term residential care facilities to >50%4.
 Thirty percent of syncope in the elderly population is because of orthostasis.

 The elderly are susceptible to age-related physiologic changes including the following:

-- reduction in thirst perception and ability to conserve salt and water, and
+- Reduction in thirst perception and ability to conserve salt and water

-- impaired efficiency of the skeletal muscle pump.4
+- Impaired efficiency of the skeletal muscle pump5

 Orthostasis is associated with an increased risk of cardiovascular disease including stroke, coronary artery disease, and chronic kidney disease, as well as all-cause mortality among those aged 55 years and older.

-Because of a more active parasympathetic system, higher estrogen levels, and a lower center of gravity, women compensate less effectively to orthostasis.5
+Because of a more active parasympathetic system, higher estrogen levels, and a lower center of gravity, women compensate less effectively to orthostasis.6

-In neurocardiogenic syncope, there is increase in vagal activity along with the loss of reflex efferent sympathetic activity causing bradycardia along with transient orthostasis.
+Neurocardiogenic syncope: Increase in vagal activity along with the loss of reflex efferent sympathetic activity causes bradycardia along with transient orthostasis.

-Decreased sympathetic response to blood pooling in the splanchnic circulation causes postprandial orthostasis.6
+Postprandial orthostasis: Decreased sympathetic response to blood pooling in the splanchnic circulation.7

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Symptoms may start more subtly with fatigue, impaired cognition, performance, weakness, leg buckling, and orthostatic dyspnea.
-They can then progress to dizziness, visual disturbance, presyncope, then syncope/falls.
-Many experience pain in the neck, shoulders or chest.
+They can then progress to dizziness, visual disturbance, presyncope, and then syncope/falls.
+Many experience pain in the neck, shoulders or chest due to hypo-perfusion.
 It may be aggravated by hot weather of fever, heavy meals, or early mornings.
-These symptoms are all relieved by recumbence.7
+These symptoms are all relieved by recumbence.8

-Longitudinal studies show that orthostatic hypotension increases the risk of stroke, myocardial ischemia, and mortality.8 In the elderly, the higher likelihood of cardiovascular and cerebrovascular disease and lower renin, angiotensin, and aldosterone levels cause more severe symptoms; syncope and falls also occur, regardless of symptoms.9
+Longitudinal studies show that orthostatic hypotension increases the risk of stroke, myocardial ischemia, and mortality.9 In the elderly, the higher likelihood of cardiovascular and cerebrovascular disease and lower renin, angiotensin, and aldosterone levels cause more severe symptoms; syncope and falls also occur, regardless of symptoms.10

 Specific secondary or associated conditions and complications

-OH has been associated with lower cognitive performance in those age >50, especially if also has supine hypertension.3.
+- OH has been associated with lower cognitive performance in those age >50, especially if also has supine hypertension4

 A detailed history should be obtained including medication, weight loss and nutritional intake, falls, volume loss, and comorbidities causing autonomic dysfunction.
 Include in history urinary retention, constipation, decreased secretions and erectile dysfunction that could point towards a possibility of a widespread neurological disorder.

 An autonomic, neurologic, cardiovascular, and endocrine review of systems should be performed.

-One goal is to identify secondary causes that may induce or worsen orthostatic hypotension.4
+One goal is to identify secondary causes that may induce or worsen orthostatic hypotension.5

 Blood pressure and heart rate are taken in all 3 positions, supine, sitting, and standing, with 3- to 5-minute intervals.